maiziezhoulab/LabReadMe/Lab Resources/README.md

 Note:
 - The script requires `jq` to run, please use `ml GCCcore/.11.3.0 jq/1.6` before running `zenodo_upload.sh`
+- This [Repo](https://github.com/jhpoelen/zenodo-upload) has been cloned to `/data/maiziezhou_lab/Yichen/Softwares/zenodo-upload/TOKEN`
-- Token for ACCRE upload can be found in `/data/maiziezhou_lab/Yichen/Softwares/zenodo-upload/TOKEN`, or you can create a new one following the guide in the repo
+- Token for ACCRE upload can be found in `/data/maiziezhou_lab/Yichen/Softwares/zenodo-upload/TOKEN`, or you can create a new one following the guide in the [Repo](https://github.com/jhpoelen/zenodo-upload)